 You can now find your MySQL server by opening the Settings application on your Mac.

 If you click that, you have the option to Start and Stop the server.

 Connecting to the MySQL server

 We can also use graphic tools to connect to this MySQL server.

 In my case, I'll be using TablePlus, but any tool will work the same.

 Add a new connection using the following settings.

 Then you can test the connection and connect to it.

-That's it we installed MySQL and are able to connect to it!
+That's it.
+We installed MySQL and can connect to it!

 Thank you for reading my blog.
 Feel free to subscribe to my email newsletter and connect on Facebook or Twitter